Xilinx/wireless-xorif/src/libxorif/README.md

 * The C library (libxorif) is a Linux shared library that provides the functions needed to access, configure and manage the O-RAN Radio Interface IP core

+* Release 2023.1 has the option of the ORAN Channel Processor (OCP) integrated with ORAN Radio Interface (ORIF), which uses common s/w driver library (libxorif), but with separate APIs.

 ## API

 * The C library API is documented [here](../../doc/libxorif_html/group__API.html)

+    * The main header file for the ORAN Radio Interface (ORIF) is `xorif_api.h`

+    * The main header for the integrated ORAN Channel Processor (OCP) is `xocp_api.h`

 * The example application (xorif-app) demonstrates the use of the library API, and is a good starting point for reference